 1. Overcoming vision problems

 Technology can help seniors with low vision.
 Simple hand-held or stand magnifiers are useful for reading, writing and other daily activities such as grocery shopping.
 Portable magnifiers can adjust to light levels and scan QR codes so seniors can identify food labels.
 These devices can also store lists of preferred foods and items.
 There are also magnifier apps that can be added to your smartphone.

 2. Taking medication

-Smart memory pill boxes dispense medication at the right days and times, so seniors don’t have to worry about remembering to take their medication or keeping track of it.
+Smart memory pill boxes with medication reminders dispense medication at the right days and times, so seniors don’t have to worry about remembering to take their medication or keeping track of it.
 If using an iPhone or Apple Watch, a recent update now allows medications to be managed and tracked via the Health app.